 Perhaps the most important light is that of context.
-Anxiety is a state; we have other states we can choose to be in.
+Anxiety is a state and we have other states that we can choose to be in.

-This is not to say that we ‘should’ never be anxious: sometimes that’s a helpful response to a situation.
+This is not to say that we should never be anxious.
+Anxiety is sometimes a helpful (and entirely reasonable) response to a situation.

 NLP began with Bandler and Grinder’s analysis of arguably the two leading therapists of their era, Fritz Perls and Virginia Satir.

 Their discovery, that questioning techniques could subvert ways in which patients made themselves anxious, was later codified into what NLP calls the ‘Metamodel’.

 In essence, the patients had trapped themselves in ways of looking at and being in the world, ways which made that world an unnecessarily scary place.

 Patients with anxiety often overuse what’s known as ‘moral’ vocabulary: ‘shoulds’, ‘oughts’, ‘musts’ and so on.